KISRDevelopment/webdev-course/labman.md

 Back to our context: the `app.route(url)` decorator essentially associates the decorated function with the specified url on the app object.
 In such a scenario, the purpose of the decorator is not to wrap the function, but to use it in some way.

-You can find more about decorators in this  article: https://www.thecodeship.com/patterns/guide-to-python-function-decorators/
+You can find more about decorators in this [article](https://www.thecodeship.com/patterns/guide-to-python-function-decorators/).

 # Generating the List of Presentations